-On December 17, 2020 a total of 32,445 stock options were granted to employees with an exercise price of \notin 7.25 per share with a final exercise date of September 30, 2030 unless forfeited or exercised on an earlier date.
-The stock options shall vest over four-year period with 25% of the stock options vesting on the one-year anniversary
+On January 1, 2021 the Company granted a total of 107,000 stock options to members of key management with an exercise price of €7,25 per share with a final exercise date of December 31, 2030 unless forfeited or exercised on an earlier date.

-On January 1, 2021 the Company granted a total of 107,000 stock options to members of the Board of Directors with an exercise price of \notin 7.25 per share with a final exercise date of December 31, 2030 unless forfeited or exercised on an earlier date.
-On February 5, 2021, a total of 873,000 stock options were granted to members of key management with an exercise price of \$20 per share with a final exercise date of February 4, 2031 unless forfeited or exercised on an earlier date.
+On February 4, 2021, a total of 873,000 stock options were granted to members of key management with an exercise price of \$20 per share with a final exercise date of February 4, 2031 unless forfeited or exercised on an earlier date.
 25% of the aggregate number of share options shall vest on the 12-month anniversary of the vesting commencement date, and thereafter 1/48th of the aggregate number of share options shall vest on each subsequent monthly anniversary of the vesting commencement date until either the option is fully vested or the option holders' continuous service terminates.